 One of the exceptions to this is the Pontiac Tea Set (blue pot, sugar and creamer on a tray) (pictured at top) which had strong Art Deco styling, suggesting that it may have predated the rest of this range (ref 6 suggests 1937).
 I have seen pictures of this tea set in bright green, brown and cream shaded, light green, and blue on a black tray.

-Another exception is the range of pieces produced after 1955 by a former Bakewells employee.
+Another exception is the range of pieces produced after 1955 by a former Bakewell’s employee.
 Norman Nathan Hielman (1895-1969) who produced pieces in a ‘little factory’ above his garage in Bexley.
 These sometimes had the ‘Trent Art Ware’ sticker or were incised by hand with ‘TRENT Sydney’ or ‘Bexley’ and with a number.
-These pieces were often hand-painted, although his grand-daughter in a comment to this page said ‘he did lovely glazes’.
+These pieces were often hand-painted, although his grand-daughter in a comment to this page said ‘he did lovely glazes’ too.

-From what I can see, Bakewells don’t seem to have been following rules about which backstamp they used.
+From what I have seen, Bakewell Pottery don’t seem to have been following rules about which ink stamp or product range name they used on their items.
 I say this because I have decorative pieces that are the same colour-ways and are marked differently, and pieces that are the same shape that are marked differently.

-There was also a range of glazed stoneware electric jug bodies for Hecla and ashtrays marked with the common Bakewells ink stamp.
+There was also a range of glazed stoneware electric jug bodies for Hecla (see photo above) and ashtrays marked with the common Bakewell’s ink stamp.